velvia/presentations/2014-filodb/filodb.md

     + Cannot support idempotent writes
     + Optimized for writing very large chunks, not small updates
     + No updates
+    + Often needs multiple passes of jobs for compaction of small files, deduplication, etc.

 &nbsp;
 <p>
 People really want a database-like abstraction, not a file format!

+---

+## Ok, open source database

+- PostGres: write-optimized, OK for analytics, not scalable
+- Cassandra: write-optimized, simple queries only
+- HBase: can integrate with MapReduce, but not optimized for fast complex queries

+---

+## Solution: Move data to warehouse

+Example: Cassandra for writes, export to Redshift / Parquet / etc.

+- Data in warehouse not as fresh as data in Cassandra
+- Couple systems to manage, could it be any easier?

 ---